modxcms/docker-modx/README.md

-# docker-modx
+# About this Repo

-Docker image for MODX
+This is the Git repo of the Docker image for MODX.